Lmpkessels/blog/posts/2025-12-22-learning-fast-without-losing-dept.md

 ## How I leverage AI in my learning process

-A lot of people are **scared that AI will replace their jobs**, while a **lot of jobs will indeed be replaced**, your intellect never will.
-And the better you become at understanding and **learning skills and knowledge**, the greater your intellect will grow.
+A lot of people are **scared of AI replacing their jobs**, while a **lot of jobs will indeed be replaced**, your intellect never will.
+And the better you become at understanding, **learning skills, and consolidating new knowledge**, the greater you will grow.
 This also means that you can **add more value to society** in the coming age.

 Here's how I use AI in my learning process, first I keep this **mental note**, AI has seen patterns accross many domains, better than we humans probably can.
 Some people ask, **'But what if AI is wrong?'** Well, **'what if the resource you're getting information from is wrong?'** Same question, different lens.